On Patrol: Live: Broadcast

 The series airs on Reelz and premiered on July 22, 2022.
-It airs weekly on Friday and Saturday's and is broadcast live for three hours from 9:00 p.m.–12:00 a.m.
-Eastern Time.
+It airs weekly on Fridays and Saturdays and is broadcast live for three hours from 9:00 p.m.–12:00 a.m.
+Eastern Time (ET).
 The premiere episode began broadcasting 70-minutes after its scheduled start time due to technical difficulties.
 After initially showing dead air, repeated commercials were shown for a documentary about the band Kiss set to air the following Sunday, and ending in two rerun episodes of Jail: Las Vegas.
 This episode ultimately began airing at 10:15 p.m. and was broadcast in its entirety without television advertisements.
 The following episode also briefly began with dead air, but the issue was fixed quickly.
 Reelz signed an agreement with the streaming provider Peacock to carry the channels linear feed live beginning in March 2023.
 The deal also allows the series as well as First Shift to be streamed on-demand the day after its live broadcast.
+An additional fourth hour of the programme was broadcast following the normal episode June 29, 2024, airing through 1:00 a.m.
+ET on June 30.